Bozar/OneMoreLevel/user/doc/desert.md

 You need to bump and collect 3 quality spices (*) from a living sandworm.
 Press Space to show how many spices you have so far, but you cannot wait in desert, which makes the job a little bit harder.

 A sandworm has a head (diamond), a tail (-) and body segments (+).
-The third, fourth and fifth segment contains spice (?) or quality spice (*).
+The third, fourth and fifth segment contains a common spice (?) or a quality spice (*).
 Every sandworm has at most one quality spice.
-You can only interact with segments that have spices.
+You can only bump segments that have spices.
 Other sandworm parts (head, body and tail) act like indestructible walls.

 There are at most 2 sandworms in the desert.
 A new sandworm always appears in a grid that is at least 5 steps away from PC or another sandworm.
-It is more likely to appear in a grid without a dune.
+It is more likely to appear in a grid surrounded by fewer dunes.

 Every turn a sandworm moves one step in a random direction.
+It has a higher chance to move in a straight line.
 Eventually it will tunnel into ground and leave a wall of dunes behind.
-The more spices a living sandworm has, the more likely are the dunes to contain spices.
-A sandworm spends fewer time on the surface if: (1) It is immobilized.
-(2) It has spices, the more the better.
+A sandworm spends fewer time on the surface if: (1) It is immobilized; (2) It has spices, the more the better.

-A wall of dunes is composed of sand walls (#) and spices (?).
-You can bump and destroy a wall block or collect a spice just as from a sandworm.
+Dunes are composed of sand walls (#) and spices (?).
+They are created by a living sandworm.
+The more spices a sandworm has, the more spices will be left behind.
+You can bump and destroy a wall or bump and collect a spice just as from a sandworm.
 You do not move when bumping.
-It can be used as poor man's waiting key.
+It can be used as a poor man's waiting key.

-You might lose the game due to one of three reasons.
+You might lose due to one of three reasons.

-You can survive in desert for at most 24 turns.
-Every spice and quality spice extends your remaining time by 5 turns.
+Firstly, you can survive in desert for at most 24 turns.
+Moving and bumping costs 1 turn.
+If you start your turn beside a sandworm, every adjacent sandworm segment reduces your remaining time by 1 turn.
+Bumping a common or quality spice restores 6 turns.
+You lose if you have not collected 3 spices when your last turn ends.

-PC's symbol changes into a rectangle when being adjacent to a sandworm's head.
+Secondly, PC's symbol turns into a rectangle when being adjacent to a sandworm's head.
 The game ends if the sandworm intends to move into PC's position the next turn.

-If you are surrounded by four solid blocks when your turn starts, the game ends automatically.
+Lastly, if you are surrounded by four solid blocks when your turn starts, you fail automatically.
+A solid block refers to a sandworm segment or an edge of the dungeon.
+See digraph below.

     . # .
 North (O): Sand wall.
     . @ +   East (X): Sandworm segment.
     + + +   South (X): Sandworm segment.
-            West (O): Floor.
+    [Alive] West (O): Floor.

     % ? .
-North (O): Spice.
+North (O): Common spice, dune.
-    % @ *   East (O): Quality spice.
+    % @ *   East (X): Quality spice, sandworm.
     % - +   South (X): Sandworm tail.
-            West (X): Edge of the dungeon.
+    [Alive] West (X): Edge of the dungeon.

     % s +   North (X): Sandworm head.
     % @ +   East (X): Sandworm segment.
     % - +   South (X): Sandworm tail.
-            West (X): Edge of the dungeon.
+    [Dead]  West (X): Edge of the dungeon.